A Ridiculous Story for You

 The blanks for dates are actually filled in—not just the year, not just the month, but the day too.
 Please, let’s avoid any “May __, 2018” dates.

 All terms must be filled in.
 For instance, it is not enough for the discount percent in a bridge note to say “__%.”
 To be a done document, it had better say 10%.

 Don’t Be That Guy

 To be fair, not all companies are passive about getting their documents properly executed—many will do all kinds of things to get their documents signed.
 They’ll chase investors for months to get a bridge note investor signature.
 They’ll hound employees for a signature on an offer letter.
-Often they will succeed in getting at least a free floating signature block like the protagonist in our real life story, but they stop there thinking that is enough.
+Often, they will succeed in getting at least a free-floating signature block like the protagonist in our real-life story, but they stop there thinking that is enough.
 Unfortunately, even with the best initial intentions, many lack an understanding of what really counts as a done document or flail at the last mile and don’t finish things.
-This is expensive.
-You’ll have to pay for the cleanup.
-Don’t be that guy.
-Finish your documents!
+This can be expensive when you have to pay for the cleanup.
+Try not to be that person and finish your documents.

-Did you know that Shoobx can help you track and manage signatures from key stakeholders including investors, board members, and lawyers?
+Did you know that Fidelity can help you track and manage signatures from key stakeholders including investors, board members, and lawyers?

 Sample scenarios are for illustrative purposes only.